-Volunteers collected 238 data transparency readings from four locations in Hangman Creek and the Spokane River.
-Data in Table 1 show that Hangman Creek contained very turbid water, with a median value of 21.3 cm and a minimum of 3 cm.
-Directly downstream of the confluence with Hangman, the Spokane River at Riverside Cemetery showed similar results with a median transparency value of 21.3 cm and a minimum of 2.5 cm.
-Upstream of the confluence with Hangman, the Spokane River at Sandifur Bridge rarely saw measureable turbidity.
-Values at TJ Meenach Bridge, about four miles downstream from the confluence and where waters are well mixed, saw minimum values of 6 cm, but a median of 60 cm, which is the length of the turbidity tube.
+Volunteers collected 277 data transparency readings from four locations in Hangman Creek and the Spokane River.
+Data in Table 1 show that Hangman Creek contained very turbid water, with a median value of 44.3 cm and a minimum of 3 cm.
+Directly downstream of the confluence with Hangman, the Spokane River at Riverside Cemetery showed similar results with a median transparency value of 49.4 cm and a minimum of 3.8 cm.
+Upstream of the confluence with Hangman, the Spokane River at Sandifur Bridge did not contain measureable turbidity.
+Values at TJ Meenach Bridge, about four miles downstream from the confluence and where waters are well mixed, saw minimum values of 7.4 cm, but a median of 60 cm, which is the length of the turbidity tube.